-The battery chargers are located in the port aft cabinet of the midship berth.
+The battery chargers are located in the midship machinery space.

 At dockside, when the boat is connected to shore power, the battery chargers maintain the charge on the engine, house, electronics and bow thruster batteries.
 When operating on the generator, the engine and house battery chargers must be on to maintain charge to the batteries.